kamrik/cordova-api-example/README.md

 # Cordova API Example
-A sample app using the experimental Cordova API from [CordovaPlatformProject](https://github.com/kamrik/CordovaPlatformProject) instead of cordova-lib directly.
+A sample app using [gulp](https://github.com/gulpjs/gulp) and the experimental Cordova API from [CordovaPlatformProject](https://github.com/kamrik/CordovaPlatformProject).

 ## Note! ##
  - CordovaPlatformProject is experimental and will change.